AlessioLitrico/Boolean_Final_Assignment.SQL/DESCRIPTION.md

 Filter the table to show only the players with an optimal BMI (from 18.5 to 24.9).
 	How many rows does this table have?

-Q 5 ) How many players do not have an optimal BMI?
+Q5 ) How many players do not have an optimal BMI?

 Q6 ) Which Team has scored the highest total number of goals (home + away) during the most recent available season?
 How many goals has it scored?